Rowan & Martin's Laugh-In: Merchandise tie-ins and spin-offs

 A chain of Laugh-In restaurants opened in several states during 1968–69; primarily in Michigan, Ohio and Florida.
 Psychedelically themed like the show, they offered such menu items as Bippy Burgers, Is That A Chicken Joke Chicken, Fickle Finger Of Fate Fries, Beautiful Downtown Burbank Burgers, Fickle Finger Franks, Verrrry Interesting Sandwiches, I'll Drink To That beverages, Sock It To Me soups, Laugh-In Fortune Cookies and Here Come Da Fudge sundaes.
 Staff often rode around on red tricycles wearing yellow raincoats and hats.
-All locations were closed by the mid-1970's.
-Menus, french fry bags, sandwich wraps, napkins, salt and pepper shakers and other memorabilia are still sold on EBay.
+All locations were closed by the mid-1970s.
+Menus, French fry bags, sandwich wraps, napkins, salt and pepper shakers and other memorabilia are still sold on EBay.

-A humor magazine tie-in, Laugh-In Magazine, was published for one year (12 issues: October 1968 through October 1969—no issue was published December 1968), and a 1968-1972 syndicated newspaper comic strip was drawn by Roy Doty and eventually collected for a paperback reprint.
+A humor magazine tie-in, Laugh-In Magazine, was published for one year (12 issues: October 1968 through October 1969—no issue was published December 1968), and a 1968-1972 syndicated Sundays and daily newspaper comic strip was drawn, without actors likeness, by Roy Doty and eventually collected for a paperback reprint.

 The Laugh-In trading cards from Topps had a variety of items, such as a card with a caricature of Jo Anne Worley with a large open mouth.
 With a die-cut hole, the card became interactive; a finger could be inserted through the hole to simulate Worley's tongue.
 Little doors opened on Joke Wall cards to display punchlines.

 On Letters to Laugh-In, a short-lived spin-off daytime show hosted by Gary Owens, cast members read jokes sent in by viewers, which were scored by applause meter.
 The eventual winning joke was read by actress Jill St. John: "What do you get when you cross an elephant with a jar of peanut butter?
 A 500 pound sandwich that sticks to the roof of your mouth!"

 A cross-promotional episode of I Dream of Jeannie ("The Biggest Star in Hollywood", February 1969) features Judy Carne, Arte Johnson, Gary Owens, and producer George Schlatter playing themselves in a story about Jeannie being sought after to appear on Laugh-In.

 In 1969, a Laugh-In View-Master packet was issued by General Aniline and Film (GAF); The packet featured 21 3D images from the show.